 Law, Science and Environment Seminar

 This seminar examines the complicated intersection between law and science in managing and protecting the environment.
 Using a variety of environmental and natural resources statutes as examples, it explores integration of law and science in setting regulatory standards; the process of making scientific determinations and resolving disputes involving science; and the challenges of implementing environmental regulations given scientific uncertainties, resource limitations, and political controversy.
 The seminar also examines specific statutes and topics such as the Data Quality Act; disputes involving science under the Federal Rules of Evidence, adaptive management, scientists as advocates, and science and law in the media.
-The class grade is primarily based on a paper (note that due to Prof. Rohlf’s sabbatical in Spring, 2014, papers must be completed during 2013).
+The class grade is primarily based on a paper.

 Meets the W.I.E.
 Writing requirement.
 Anyone wishing to complete the Capstone must get special permission.